kontext-hq/documentation/docs/android-quickStart.md

     In order to get access to all Kontext SDK features update all your app play services version to 12.0.1 or above.

-**2.4** Add the following in your `android` > `defaultConfig` section.
+**2.3** Add the following in your `android` > `defaultConfig` section.

-- Update `PUT YOUR KONTEXT APP ID HERE` with your Kontext app id.
+- Update `PUT YOUR KONTEXT APP ID HERE` with your Kontext app id
-- Update `PUT YOUR KONTEXT APP SECRET HERE` with your Kontext app secret.

 - *build.gradle*

 ```
 android {
    defaultConfig {
       manifestPlaceholders = [
-          kontext_app_id: "PUT YOUR KONTEXT APP ID HERE",
+          kontext_app_id: 'PUT YOUR KONTEXT APP ID HERE',
-          kontext_app_secret: "PUT YOUR KONTEXT APP SECRET HERE",
+          kontext_app_secret: 'PUT YOUR KONTEXT SECRET ID HERE''
-          kontext_google_project_number: 'REMOTE'
+          kontext_google_project_number: 'PUT YOUR FIREBASE PROJECT NUMBER HERE'
       ]
     }
  }
 ```
-**2.5** Add the following in your `App Manifest application` tag to enable Kontext In-App messaging.
+**2.4** Add the following in your `App Manifest application` tag to enable Kontext In-App messaging.

 ```
 <application>